darkarnium/darkarnium.github.io/_posts/2015-11-29-9447CTF-Super-Turbo-Atomic-GIF-Converter-Write-Up.md

 After uploading the file, we were immediately greeted by a corrupt WEBM which was a great sign.
 A quick look at the logs from the server that we added to the M3U8 file as the segment source showed that there had been a query from a `libavformat` user-agent requesting the same invalid path included in our PoC.

 ![That's a good sign...](/assets/article_images/2015/m3u8-rfi-log-hit.png) From here, we knew we had a potential way of nabbing the flag, we just weren't sure how to get the flag into a format that would be rendered by `ffmpeg`.
 As a result, I ended up getting stuck down the rabbit hole.
-At one point I was attempting to use M3U8 subtitle support to perform a local file inclusion of the flag, hoping that it would be rendered into the file in same manner.
+At one point I was attempting to use M3U8 subtitle support to perform a local file inclusion of the flag, hoping that it would be rendered into the file in some manner.
 Needless to say, this didn't work.

 After a few hours of completely invalid attempts, we switched things up a bit and attempted a local file inclusion directly from the uploaded M3U8...
-Trans-coding a text file into a WEBM via M3U8 playlist. that can't possibly work, can it?
+Trans-coding a text file into a WEBM via M3U8 playlist?
+That can't possibly work, can it?

 ![A wild flag appears!](/assets/article_images/2015/m3u8-lfi-flag.png) ...Apparently it can!
 With that, we had the flag, were up 180 points and nabbed the silver medal for the second to solve to boot :)